New Mexico Retirement Guide

-This is your retirement guide to New Mexico, population slightly over 2 million in 2015.
+This is your retirement guide to New Mexico, population slightly under 2.1 million in 2018.
 Median age is 37.3 and 15.8% of the population is over 65.
 The Land of Enchantment has the altitude, scenery, and beautiful towns that have attracted many baby boomers to the many best places to retire in New Mexico.
 Santa Fe is the capital and Albuquerque is the largest city.
 New Mexico's cost of living can vary a great deal - Santa Fe tends to be much more expensive than other parts of the state.
 It has a rich Spanish and native American culture that adds charm and interest to the state.
 The Wikipedia entry for New Mexico has more interesting facts.
-Updated Dec.
-2016.
+Updated Jan.
+2020.

 New Mexico Climate